Eagle Lake

 Kandiyohi County, MinnesotaMesotrophic

 Eagle Lake earns a C — middle-of-the-pack water quality, with one or two parameters dragging the average down from a stronger grade.
-Secchi readings are the weakest of the three parameters, suggesting suspended sediment or algal biomass dominates the optical signal.
+Secchi readings are the weakest of the scored parameters, suggesting suspended sediment or algal biomass dominates the optical signal.

 A TSI near 50 places Eagle Lake in the mesotrophic band — moderate productivity, with seasonal swings between clearer spring water and richer late-summer conditions.
 The lake's 67 ft maximum depth is in the upper tier for Minnesota — deep enough for cold-water fish to find refuge in summer.
 Eagle Lake covers 849 acres alongside 5.0 miles of shoreline — a mid-sized water that supports a working fishery without being so large that conditions diverge between basins.
 Eagle Lake ranks 9 of 35 in Kandiyohi County — solidly in the upper half of the local distribution.

 Zebra mussel presence at Eagle Lake means the lake's clarity numbers carry an asterisk — filtered water is not the same as nutrient-poor water.
-The fishery includes walleye alongside the lake's other 17 documented species — a notable draw for Minnesota anglers.
+The fishery includes walleye among the lake's 17 documented species — a notable draw for Minnesota anglers.
 Public access is available — the lake is on the Minnesota PCA public-access list.
 The lake has a partial ice record — 13 observed ice-outs, centered near Apr 6.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2024-09-27.
 Grade methodology: LakeGrade methodology.